-- 2. Training and experience related to the position(s);

-- 3. Years of experience;

-- 4. Seniority in the District;

-- 5. Documented educational program needs;

-- 6. Documented skills and abilities of the unit member(s);

-- 7. Major and/or minor fields of study;

-- 8. Advanced degrees related to the position(s);

-- 9. Affirmative Action requirements;

-- 10. Other, one-time criteria that is mutually agreed upon between the CUTA and the District.

-- (h) "Program" refers to a teaching position that requires a credential or certificate (e.g. Special Education, Two-way Immersion, etc.) other than a multiple subject or single subject teaching credential.

-- (i) Alternative Education positions include:

-- 1. Home teacher;

-- 2. Classes organized primarily for adults;

-- 3. Necessary small high schools:

-- 4. Continuation schools;

-- 5. Opportunity schools;

-- 6. Juvenile court schools;

-- 7. District community day schools.

-- (j) "Day," as used in this Article, refers to a day that the central administrative office is open for business, unless otherwise noted in this Article.

-- (k) "Non-Traditional Classroom," or "environment," refers to a class that differs markedly in its configuration, methodology, curriculum make-up, or scheduling from the traditional classroom.
-Current (2006-07) non-traditional programs include Open Structure, Prep-Time Specialist, "pull-out" GATE and ACT.
+- 2. Training and experience related to the position(s); - 3.
+Years of experience; - 4.
+Seniority in the District; - 5.
+Documented educational program needs; - 6.
+Documented skills and abilities of the unit member(s); - 7.
+Major and/or minor fields of study; - 8.
+Advanced degrees related to the position(s); - 9.
+Affirmative Action requirements; - 10.
+Other, one-time criteria that is mutually agreed upon between the CUTA and the District. - (h) "Program" refers to a teaching position that requires a credential or certificate (e.g. Special Education, Two-way Immersion, etc.) other than a multiple subject or single subject teaching credential. - (i) Alternative Education positions include: - 1.
+Independent Study Program - 2.
+Opportunity Class - 3.
+Reset Program - 4.
+Continuation schools (Fair View High School) - 5.
+Opportunity schools (Center for Alternative Learning CAL) - 6.
+District community day schools (Academy for Change AFC) - 7.
+Medically Necessary Instruction/Off Campus Instruction - (j) "Day," as used in this Article, refers to a day that the central administrative office is open for business, unless otherwise noted in this Article. - (k) "Non-Traditional Classroom," or "environment," refers to a class that differs markedly in its configuration, methodology, curriculum make-up, or scheduling from the traditional classroom.
+Current (2006-07) non-traditional programs include Open Structure, Prep-Time Specialist, and Dual Immersion.
 Other classes may be added by mutual consent between the District and CUTA.